aabrahamy/aabrahamy/README.md

 # Hi, I'm Ani! ˚౨ৎ

-I'm a rising sophomore in Computer Engineering at Purdue University, passionate about the intersection of hardware and software, specifically in embedded systems and and semiconductors.
+I'm a rising sophomore in Computer Engineering at Purdue University, passionate about the intersection of hardware and software, specifically in embedded systems and semiconductors.

 ---